 The first thing to check is whether your target is visible for CHEOPS.
 From its near-polar, Sunsynchronous orbit, CHEOPS can access a large fraction of the sky and has the best visibility in the ecliptic plane.
-It has, however, a few limiting pointing constraints, which are detailed and illustrated in §2.1.2.
+It has, however, a few limiting pointing constraints, which are detailed and illustrated in §0.
 The visibility decreases towards the ecliptic poles.
-Due to stringent Sunavoidance exclusion angles, two approximately circular regions of ~30° radius from both ecliptic poles are completely excluded.
-It is therefore possible to easily rule out the possibility of observations of targets that are close to the ecliptic poles.
+The spacecraft has a stringent 120-degree Sun-exclusion angle.
+This implies that objects having ecliptic latitudes at the epoch of observation above 60 and below -60 degrees cannot be observed (Note that the latitude and longitude of celestial objects can oscillate by up to 20" with 18.6-year period due to the nutation of the Earth axis).
+It is therefore feasible to easily rule out the possibility of observations of targets that are close to the ecliptic poles.

-1.3.2.1 Visibility cumulated over a year
+1.1.1.1 Visibility maps cumulated over a year